qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/cf_instance_template/README.md

 MTK Connect requires NodeJS and as such this option allows you to update the version to install on the instance template.

-### UNIQUE_NAME

-Optional parameter to allow users to create their own unique instance templates for their own usage in development, testing.

-If left empty the name will automatically derived from `ANDROID_CUTTLEFISH_REVISION`.

-If user defines a unique name, ensure the following is met:

-- The name should start with `cuttlefish-vm`
-  - Jenkins CasC must be updated to provide a new `computeEngine` entry for this unique template.
-  - Choose a sensible label, such as `cuttlefish-vm-unique-name`
-  - This new cloud will appear in `Manage Jenkins` -> `Clouds`
-  - Tests jobs may then reference that unique instance through `JENKINS_GCE_CLOUD_LABEL` parameter to the new cloud label.

-**Note:** Must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.

 ### DELETE

 Allows deletion of old redundant instance templates.